Watch This Interview

 Reserve 107: a local Saskatchewan story about land conflicts and moving towards reconciliation. www.reserve107thefilm.com

 First Contact: A mini-documentary series (2 seasons, 3 episodes each) reality show, that arranges for a group of Canadians (with all kinds of hidden and not-so-hidden biases) to meet Indigenous people across Canada.
-It could be an excellent resource for an online discussion group. www.aptn.ca/firstcontact
+It could be an excellent resource for a discussion group.
+Link

 Treaty Talk, Treaty Walk.
 Stories from Alberta in 2018-19. treatytalk.com

 Elder in the Making.
-Encounter between a recent Canadian and a young First Nations man in southern Alberta. www.elderinthemaking.com
+Encounter between a recent Canadian and a young First Nations man in southern Alberta. elderinthemaking.com

 Reconciliation Thunder.
 A series of short videos by James Thunder, a Winnipeg businessman and Pentecostal minister (with a degree from Horizon College here in Saskatoon).
 YouTube “Reconciliation Thunder”